sjbennett123/gloryforthefist/content/rules/ninth_edition_changelog.md

 **Element's Fury** - Reduced to 1 component.
 Now provides a flat 150 points of damage, regardless of the number of formal levels a player possesses.

-**Etherial Sword** - Now provides either a shortsword or longsword phys-rep on the first casting.
+**Ethereal Sword** - Now provides either a shortsword or longsword phys-rep on the first casting.
 If cast a second time, you can now fight with a longsword and a shortsword instead of two claws.
 It can be combined with Tyrra's Claw.

 **Lore** - Now identifies up to 2 items, regardless of the number of formal levels a player possesses.